A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Theoretical results

 \end{corollary}

-This corollary requires the continuous differentiability of $f$ at time $0$ and therefore is not applicable to the Kullback-Leibler divergence.
-The following result addresses this shortcoming. \begin{corollary} Let the space be $\mathbb R^d$ and suppose that the initial distribution $\mu_0$ and the target distribution $\pi$ have densities with respect to the Lebesgue measure.
-Assume that there exist finite $M_1$ and $M_2$ such that $\pi(x) \leq M_1 \mu_0(x)$ and $\mu_0(x) \leq M_2$.
-Suppose further that $E_{\pi}\curly{(1+ |\log \pi(X)|)^4} < \infty$ and that the kernel $K$ is regular in the sense of Appendix~\ref{app:regular-kernel}.
+This corollary requires the continuous differentiability of $f$ at time $0$ and therefore is not applicable to the Kullback--Leibler divergence.
+The following result addresses this shortcoming. \begin{corollary} Let the space be $\bbR^d$ and suppose that the initial distribution $\mu_0$ and the target distribution $\pi$ have densities with respect to the Lebesgue measure.
+Assume that there exist finite $L_1$ and $L_2$ such that $\pi(x) \leq L_1 \mu_0(x)$ and $\mu_0(x) \leq L_2$.
+Suppose further that $\Exp_{\pi}\curly{(1+ \abs{\log \pi(X)})^4} < \infty$ and that the kernel $K$ is regular in the sense of Supplement~\ref{app:regular-kernel}.
 Then

-for $f(t) = t\log t$ with the convention that $f(0) = 0$. \end{corollary} In Appendix~\ref{app:corollary-kl-gauss} we verify the regularity conditions for a random walk Metropolis--Hastings kernel on a Gaussian target distribution. \begin{remark} Corollaries~\ref{cor:diag-smooth} and~\ref{cor:diag_kl} do not cover the \emph{reversed} $\kl$ divergence, given by $f(t) = -\log t$.
-The derivative magnitude $|f'(t)| = 1/t$ blows up more rapidly at time $0$ than what can be compensated by usual moment conditions.
-This is validated by experiments, see Figure~\ref{fig:all-stats-credit}.\end{remark}
+for $f(t) = t\log t$ with the convention that $f(0) = 0$. \end{corollary} In Supplement~\ref{app:corollary-kl-gauss} we explicitly verify the regularity conditions for a random walk Metropolis--Hastings kernel on a Gaussian target distribution. \begin{remark} Corollaries~\ref{cor:diag-smooth} and~\ref{cor:diag_kl} do not cover the \emph{reversed} $\kl$ divergence, given by $f(t) = -\log t$.
+The derivative magnitude $\abs{f'(t)} = 1/t$ blows up more rapidly at time $0$ than what can be compensated by usual moment conditions. \end{remark}